The Ausolus Trust

 What to Include

-Given the lack of specific format requirements, organizations should include:
+Given the lack of specific format requirements, organisations should include:

-• Clear description of the organization and its mission
+• Clear description of the organisation and its mission

 • Specific project or funding request